I Remember Because...

 The police are questioning a witness.
 The detective asks for a specific detail, such as the date of a past event or the name of a suspect.
 This is not something a witness would be likely to remember with precision.

 However, the witness does remember, exactly and with certainty.
 Before we can raise an eyebrow, he explains why

 he remembers.
 It turns out he has some connection to the name, date, or other information.
 The suspect had the same name as the witness's father, or the date was his daughter's birthday.

-This is essentially Scotch Tape
+This is essentially a Hand Wave

 .
 It saves everyone the trouble of long, boring scenes where witnesses consult their calendars, go through receipts, or any of the other activities one might do in real life to reconstruct such details.
 On occasion, though, the witness's offhand statement turns out to be a clue, or sets off a Eureka Moment

 - In Slumdog Millionaire, the main character is able to answer the gameshow's trivia questions because most of the answers directly relate to memorable events in his life.

 - Parodied, like so much else, in Clue.
 As he recounts the night's events, Wadsworth suddenly pauses and answers the question that absolutely nobody was asking.

 - In My Cousin Vinny,one of the witnesses testifies that the two Youts., I'm sorry, the two youths took five minutes in the store because he was cooking his breakfast when they went in and eating when the gun shots were heard.
 Vinny discredits this because he learned earlier it takes twenty minutes to cook grits properly.